cyberhardt/windows7compendium/README.md

-# windows7compendium
-This is a curated list of useful programs and websites related to Windows 7, focused on compatilibity with modern hardware and software.
+Description: This is a curated list of useful programs and websites related to Windows 7, focused on compatilibity with modern hardware and software.